-It was Friday night, and Rod and I went into town to have dinner in the courtyard of the beautifully restored and pet friendly Hotel Paisano.
-When we arrived, we asked a waiter if we should wait to be seated or just grab a table, and a gentleman sitting alone overheard us and made a good-natured joke.
-Rod playfully suggested we might just join him and, to my surprise, the gentleman couldn’t have been more delighted.
+It was Friday night, and Rod and I stepped into the courtyard of the beautifully restored and pet friendly Hotel Paisano.
+Hoping to have dinner, we asked a waiter if we should wait to be seated or just grab a table.
+A gentleman sitting alone overheard our question and made a good-natured joke.
+Rod playfully suggested we might just join him and, to my surprise, the gentleman couldn’t have been more delighted!

-Now, it’s outside my comfort zone to have dinner in a restaurant with a complete stranger and my first inclination was to dismiss the idea with a little laugh and find an empty table.
+Generally it’s outside my comfort zone to have dinner with a complete stranger.
+So my first inclination was to politely decline the invitation and find two empty seats.
 But I stopped myself.
-Accepting the spirit of Marfa, we sat down and had a lovely dinner with Sean, who worked as a truck driver for a local ranch and was in town for the weekend.
-When the check came, Sean insisted on paying – he wanted us to have a fantastic memory of our visit.
-Mission accomplished.
+Embracing the spirit of Far West Texas, we joined Sean, a truck driver for a local ranch.
+After a lovely dinner and wonderful conversation, Sean insisted on paying the check.
+He wanted us to have a fantastic memory of our visit to Marfa.
+Mission accomplished!

-There are a few things not to be missed on your trip to Marfa, and the visitor’s center is a good place to start.
-The volunteers there will give you the lay of the land and fill you in on any events that might be happening while you’re in town – from live music, to art exhibits, to festivals.
+Though it violates my plea for spontaneity when you and your dog visit Far West Texas, there are a few highlights that should not be missed in Marfa.
+The visitor’s center is a good place to start.
+The volunteers can give you the lay of the land and fill you in on any local events.

-From there, take a stroll to the boutiques and galleries around downtown.
+From there, stroll the boutiques and galleries downtown.
 The Velvet Antler was one of my favorites, and not just because they had this adorable little figurine on the window sill.
-The woman who runs it is a peach, and we had a great chat about dogs and living in far west Texas.
+The woman who runs it is a peach.
+We had a great chat about life and all things dog in Far West Texas.

 If you’re feeling like pizza for dinner and would like to avoid an hour or more wait, stop by the Pizza Foundation in the afternoon and order your pizza in advance.
 The outdoor seating area is dog friendly and the pizza and salads won’t disappoint.